jbobrow/Move38-website/_posts/2016-10-31-our-first-indiecade-experience.markdown

 During the table-top games workshop, I met wonderful developers and designers.
 One such designer was [John Kane](https://twitter.com/gritfish), with whom I helped design a cooperative version of UNO, I'll lovingly call Deton-ocho, written Deton8.

 In a span of 20 minutes, we deconstructed UNO and reconstructed it into our new game.
 We even balanced it.
-It was a reminder of how delightful it is to prototype tabletop games, an aspect of AutomaTiles I look forward to others experiencing.
+It was a reminder of how delightful it is to prototype tabletop games, an aspect of Blinks I look forward to others experiencing.

 \([Fracture](http://move38.com/blog/a-board-game-that-thinks/), the game we submitted to IndieCade, also originated out of a session like this, where the original concept from Celia Pearce and Mechanics of Mike Lazer-Walker came together)